Vivonet/Gravity/README.md

 ###Layering
 Layers in Gravity are analogous to layers in drawing and paint programs: unlike stack views which arrange their subviews in a line horizontally or vertically, layering arranges views *inwards* and *outwards*—that is, along the Z axis.

+###Gravity
+Aligning things in Gravity is done with… gravity!
+Not just a cool name, it's also a key concept in the framework.
+Gravity is a scoped property that determines the direction elements are attracted to in a layout.

+Gravity does not have a corresponding concept in Auto Layout because it comes about from the fact that Gravity is hierarchical (in fact much of the framework's power comes from this fact).
+Elements inherit their gravity from their parent element in the tree.
+Thus, changing the gravity for an element affects that element and all elements inside it.
+You can change the direction of gravity at any point in the tree.

+Gravity is split into two axes: horizontal and vertical, and each axis can have one of three possible values.
+For example, the horizontal gravity can be one of Left, Center, and Right, while the vertical gravity can be one of Top, Middle, and Bottom.
+Remember, Center means horizontal center while Middle means vertical center.

+You can specify one or both axes of gravity at a time.
+If you omit an axis, that axis will continue to inherit its value from its parent element.
+Separate multiple gravity values with a space.
+So, to dock a view to the top-right corner of its parent, set `gravity="top right"`.
+To center an element horizontally without affecting its vertical gravity, simply set `gravity="center"`.
+Remember, changing the gravity affects all child elements too, so if you want the things *inside* the view to dock to a different edge, don't forget to adjust their gravity as well.

+Note: You can also set native properties like the `alignment` of a stack view or the `textAlignment` of a label directly to avoid changing the gravity for an entire subtree.

 ###Growing and Shrinking
 In Auto Layout, you control how elements expand and contract by a combination of **content hugging priority** and **content compression resistance priority**, each of which (being a priority) takes a value between 0 and 1000.